Hoyasumii/avengers-endgame/README.md

 PEPPER POTTS: Hey.

-[Tony is barely able to move his head, but manages to look Pepper in the eye
+[Tony is barely able to move his head, but manages to look Pepper in the eyes